Diseases of the Aorta

 Patients with these acute aortic syndromes often present with the same chest or back pain, or both, as patients with classic dissection.
 There may be a higher incidence of rupture than that seen with classic dissections.
 Compared with intramural hematomas, patients with penetrating ulcers are usually older and tend to have more aortic atherosclerosis.
 Isolated intramural hematomas tend to occur more often in the ascending aorta, whereas intramural hematomas associated with penetrating aortic ulcers are located more commonly in the descending aorta, where atherosclerosis is more prevalent.

 As with aortic dissection, anti-impulse medical therapy should be initiated as soon as the diagnosis of a dissection variant is considered.
 Intravenous beta blockade and, if needed for blood pressure control, sodium nitroprusside are the treatment agents of choice.
-For the dissection variants involving the ascending aorta, prompt surgical intervention is considered the treatment of choice.
-However, there are data indicating that certain patients with intramural hematomas in the ascending aorta may be managed medically.
+For the dissection variants involving the ascending aorta, prompt surgical intervention is considered the treatment of choice, similar to classic proximal aortic dissection.
+However, there are data indicating that certain patients with small intramural hematomas in the ascending aorta may be managed medically.
 Recent data suggest that penetrating ulcer-like findings in an area of intramural hematoma can identify high-risk patients.
 Symptoms of sustained or recurrent pain or findings of an increasing pleural effusion are suggestive of disease progression and favor surgical intervention.
-Guidelines and management strategies are still evolving in this patient population.
+Guidelines and management strategies continue to evolve in this patient population.

 Thoracic Aortic Aneurysm